 Staff is working with the committee and the Project Champions to develop regionally significant transportation projects within the RRTPO's Metropolitan Planning Area (MPA) Boundary.
-The product will be a streamlined list of regional transportation projects which will be called the Universe of Projects.
-Staff anticipate completing the list by the end of the year.
-The Universe of Projects is targeted for approval by the LRTP Advisory Committee by January 2021.
+The product will be a streamlined list of regional transportation projects for all transportation modes which will be called the "Universe of Projects".
+All projects are to be scored, ranked and prioritized for the constrained plan.
+The Universe of Projects list is targeted for approval by the LRTP Advisory Committee in February 2021.